wwpass/passhub/InstallingPassHubOnLinux.md

 For detailed LDAP parameters see the file `config-sample.php` in the distro and in the text above.

-NOTE: `php-ldap` module is required for LDAP connection.

 ## Getting bigger

 ### Speed up MongoDB